-Happy for the experience we returned to Bishkek with the plan of getting the rest of our media in order before walking.
-Trying to post every daily journal on our website our first year, we felt like we were running on a hamster wheel that exhausted first our support team and then us.
-We came into it this time with a new plan to: reduce our work load whenever possible.
+Happy for the experience, we returned to Bishkek with the plan of getting the rest of our media in order before walking.
+Trying to post every daily journal on our website from our first year, we felt like we were running on a hamster wheel that exhausted first our support team and then us.
+We came into it this time with a new plan: to reduce our work load whenever possible.
 Still committed to documenting the trip, we will continue to strive to write daily, while only posting our regional summaries.
 Hopefully, this will eliminate the weeks in hotels attempting to upload dozens of days of writings whenever we had internet.

 As we left, we once again were faced with a Tianshan Mountain crossing.
 We all wondered how long it would actually take us and what the pass would be like.
 We ended up traveling around 10 Km a day through Kegeti Pass.
 All while being flanked by beautiful high peaks with glaciers clinging to their sides.
 We had been told that the road was closed now and only four-wheel-drive vehicles could make it up.
 A friend, Nelson, set up the Silk Road Mountain Race here in Kyrgyzstan and they got what appeared to be two vehicles to the top of the pass for filming.